Reachability analysis of linear hybrid systems via block decomposition: Introduction

 \section{Introduction}

-A hybrid system~\cite{Henzinger96} is a formalism for modeling cyber-physical systems.
+\IEEEPARstart{A}{} hybrid system~\cite{Henzinger96} is a formalism for modeling cyber-physical systems.
 Reachability analysis is a rigorous way to reason about the behavior of hybrid systems.

-In this paper, we describe a new reachability algorithm for linear hybrid systems, i.e., hybrid systems with dynamics given by linear differential equations and constraints given by linear inequalities.
+In this paper, we describe a new reachability algorithm for linear hybrid systems, i.e., hybrid systems with dynamics given by linear differential equations and invariants and guards given by linear inequalities.
 The key feature of our algorithm is that it performs computations in low-dimensional subspaces, which greatly improves scalability.
-To this end, we integrate a recent reachability algorithm for (purely continuous) LTI systems~\cite{BogomolovFFVPS18}, which we call \dwelldeco in the following, in a new algorithm for linear hybrid systems.
+To this end, we integrate (and modify) a recent reachability algorithm for (purely continuous) LTI systems~\cite{BogomolovFFVPS18}, which we call \dwelldeco in the following, in a new algorithm for linear hybrid systems.

 The \dwelldeco algorithm decomposes the calculation of the reachable states into calculations in subspaces (called \emph{blocks}).
 This decomposition has two benefits.
 The first benefit is that computations in lower dimensions are generally more efficient and thus the algorithm is highly scalable.
 The second benefit is that the analysis for different subspaces is decoupled; hence one can effectively skip the computations for dimensions that are of no interest (e.g., for a safety property).